prsv1202/Shack-Labs-assignment1/README.md

 Product matching
-Comming to Product matching(Shack-Labs-assignment2) I have used machine learning and pandas techniques which brings the right matches of both datasets and the final representation of similar products in both amazon and flipkart datasets
+Comming to Product matching(Shack-Labs-assignment2) I have used machine learning and pandas techniques which brings the right matches of both datasets and the final representation of similar products in both amazon and flipkart datasets finally i create a file.csv which is useful in uploading compared products of amazon and flipkart

 ![Screenshot from 2022-11-29 19-46-52](https://user-images.githubusercontent.com/66892157/204555546-f2d11a24-7c38-4fbf-aa2b-c9edfe7f78ba.png)